Archduke Leopold of Austria, Prince of Tuscany: Life

 Through his mother, after the death in 1931 of his uncle Jaime, Duke of Madrid, Leopold was an heir to the Carlist claims to the throne of Spain, but having given up his aristocratic status upon his morganatic marriage in 1919, he renounced the claims in favour his youngest brother, Archduke Karl Pius of Austria (Vienna 4 December 1909 – Barcelona 24 December 1953), but took them up again after his brother's death.

 In 1930 Archduke Leopold was approached by a pair calling themselves "Colonel Townsend" and "Princess Baronti", who asked him to vouch for their identities to Infanta Maria Theresa of Portugal, the sister-in-law of the Emperor Franz Joseph I of Austria.
 They were looking to set themselves up as brokers for the Napoleon Diamond Necklace, a family heirloom that Maria Theresa had been attempting to sell for several years.
 Leopold agreed, on condition that he be paid $20,000 from the eventual sale of the necklace.
 Townsend and Baronti sold the necklace for a pittance of $60,000 to its assessed value of $400,000, and remitted only $7,270 of the sale back to Maria Theresa.
 The resulting legal action and public scandal saw Leopold indicted for aiding and abetting the fraud, and with theft of the proceeds of the sale.
 After turning himself in, he spent twelve days in The Tombs, a detention complex in Manhattan, before a neighbour posted his bail bond.
 He was eventually acquitted of the first charge, and had his conviction on the second count vacated.

 After divorcing his wife in 1931, Leopold emigrated to the United States where he was known as "Mr. Leopold H(absburg) Lorraine".
 In 1932 he remarried, also morganatically, Alicia Gibson Coburn (New York 20 January 1898 – New York City 25 August 1960).
 Their marriage remained childless and ended in divorce.

-For a time Leopold sought a career in Hollywood and had several minor roles.
+For a time Leopold sought a career in Hollywood and had several minor roles, including John Ford's 1928 drama Four Sons.
 He moved to Willimantic, Connecticut where he settled into a small house with his second wife and spent the rest of his life as a factory worker.
 He became an American citizen in 1953.
 His ashes are in tomb 91 of the Imperial Crypt in Vienna.